hbroek/reken/documentation/developer-guide/chapter-5.md

 </template>
 ```

 In this example, the `my-style` component defines two styles with the `:host` style selector.
 The first style rule declares that the whole component has a green background.
 The second style rule specifies that all spans in the my-style component have a blue background.
-Notice that these style rules override page-level style rules, without affecting the elements that are not part of the component.
+Notice that these style rules override page-level style rules without affecting the elements not part of the component.

 ## 5.9 Component Modules

 Reken supports component modules.
 It can include external component definitions and HTML fragments from other HTML files.
-These includes can be nested as well.
-It is recommended not have too many seperate / nested modules.
+Includes can be nested as well.
+However it is not recommended to have too many separate/nested modules.

 **Component includes:**
 ```html